gvwilson/browsercast/design/index.md

 (Sketch: "feature1-4.jpeg")
 - All expected this to be the playback bar of the full presentation instead of each slides
-- Both F1 & F2 prefered the audio bar to be shown when click the play logo to avoid any clustering and hiding any presentation elements
+- Both F3 & F4 prefered the audio bar to be shown when click the play logo to avoid any clustering and hiding any presentation elements
-- F3 preferred the audio playback bar to be open by default due to less clicking
+- F5 preferred the audio playback bar to be open by default due to less clicking
-- F1 thought good use of the standard play symbol
+- F3 thought good use of the standard play symbol

 **Feature #2 : Help Page**

+(Sketch: "feature1-and-2-d.png")
 - Both clicked the ? button on the top right of the default view.
 - F1 expected to open a new window (due to unfamiliarity with clicking help pages), F2 anticipated a pop-up window.
 - Suggested having more navigation like a table of contents or menu to choose sections from.